-Some industry experts wondered if MGM Springfield would ever open again.
-Personally, I thought the future looked dim, at least under the MGM brand.
-However, MGM Springfield Opens to Delight and Concern for a good showing of Platinum and Noir Rewards players.
+In the summer of 2020, some industry experts wondered if MGM Springfield would ever open again.
+I thought the future looked dim, at least under the MGM brand.
+First, MGM Springfield Opens to Delight and Concern for a good showing of Platinum and Noir Rewards players.
 Many Springfield players and residents love their MGM Springfield and couldn’t wait any longer.
-The property will be open to the public on Monday, July 13th.
+This post is an update of the last year since it reopened.

-Massachusetts is following other New England casino protocols, such as mandatory mask coverings.
-For MGM’s Seven-Point Safety Plan, click here.
+Massachusetts followed other New England casino protocols, such as mandatory mask coverings and lots of plexiglass petitions.

-MGM Springfield’s hotel and spa will remain closed until a future date.
-But beverage service on the casino floor is a bigger concern among gamblers.
-To promote keeping masks on, guests cannot move around the casino floor with a drink.
-Only those actively playing will have beverage service.
+MGM Springfield’s hotel and spa remained closed at first.
+Beverage Service on the casino floor was a more significant concern among gamblers.
+To promote keeping masks on, guests couldn’t move around the casino floor with a drink.
+Only those actively playing were served a beverage.

 Food and Gambling Options

 More food options need to open.
 Chandler Steakhouse, Walburghers, and some spots in the South Market are open, but check times.
 Tap Sports Pub is open, but only at 4:00 pm on weekdays.
 Top Golf and Costa remain closed.